BarefootSelkie/serve-whome/README.md

-# servewhois.py
+# serve-whome.py

 **WARNING: This will create a copy of your pluralkit system on your local network, make sure your firewall and security settings are good enough that you are happy doing this**

-A server for locally storing and serving data from plural kit, designed for use with my einkwhois projects.
+A server for locally storing and serving data from plural kit, designed for use with my WhoMe projects.

 ## Data files

-Data files are stored locally in **~/.servewhois**
+Data files are stored locally in **~/.whome**

 **memberSeen** dictionary from shortCode to lastIn, lastOut, where lastIn is the most recent time a system member fronted when they were not already switched in, and lastOut is the most recent time a system member stopped fronting